hosseinkhoshnevis94/HYF-assignment/README.md

 - **Image Modal**: Shows images in a larger view when clicked.
 - **Progress Bar**: Updates the progress bar based on the scroll position.
 - **Scroll-triggered Animations**: Adds animation classes to sections as they come into view.
+- **Single Page Display**: Functionality to display only one page at a time, allowing for multiple views within the same webpage.

 ### Event Listeners